WebAssembly/component-model/design/mvp/WIT.md

 }
 ```

-Here the `from` directive of the `use` is not quoted which means that it's
+Here the destination of the `from` is resolved to the `types` interface defined
-resolved relative to the WIT file itself.
-The `interface types` may come either
+locally within the file.
+The interface `types` may come either after or before
-after or before the `use` directive's `interface`.
+the `use` directive's `interface`.
+Interfaces linked with `use` are not allowed

-The `use` directive is not allowed to create cycles and must always form an
-acyclic graph of dependencies between interfaces.
+to be cyclic.

 Names imported via `use` can be renamed as they're imported as well: